 They don’t have a companion app that offers controls and customization options.

 These headphones are not Bluetooth compatible.
 For a similar headset with Bluetooth compatibility, check out the HyperX Cloud Mix.
+Thanks to their wired connection, they have minimal latency, which is great for watching video content or playing games.

 The Cloud Core have a 1/8” TRRS analog connection that is compatible with pretty much every platform.
 They are quite versatile as they offer audio and microphone support on all consoles and PC.
 However, on PCs, you'll have to use the Y-splitter to use both the mic and headphone ports.